Skip to main content

 What’s New in Merkel Cell Carcinoma Research?

-Researchers are learning more about the Merkel cell polyomavirus (MCV), which is found in most MCC tumors.
 It’s not yet clear exactly how damage from UV light, infection with MCV, and changes in the body’s immune system might interact to cause MCC, but this is an active area of research.

-Prevention and early detection of MCC
+Prevention and early detection of Merkel cell cancer (MCC)

 MCC can often be found early, when small, hasn't spread, and is most likely to be cured.
 Monthly skin self-exams and awareness of the warning signs of MCCs and other skin cancers can be helpful in finding them early.